minio/mc/docs/minio-client-complete-guide.md

 ### Command `admin`
 Please visit [here](https://docs.min.io/docs/minio-admin-complete-guide) for a more comprehensive admin guide.

-<a name="config"></a>
+<a name="alias"></a>
-### Command `config`
+### Command `alias`
-`config host` command provides a convenient way to manage host entries in your config file `~/.mc/config.json`.
+`alias` command provides a convenient way to manage aliases entries in your config file `~/.mc/config.json`.
 It is also OK to edit the config file manually using a text editor.

 ```
 USAGE:
-  mc config host COMMAND [COMMAND FLAGS | -h] [ARGUMENTS...]
+  mc alias COMMAND [COMMAND FLAGS | -h] [ARGUMENTS...]

 COMMANDS:
-  add, a      add a new host to configuration file
+  set, s      add a new alias to configuration file
-  remove, rm  remove a host from configuration file
+  remove, rm  remove an alias from configuration file
-  list, ls    lists hosts in configuration file
+  list, ls    lists aliases in configuration file

 FLAGS:
   --help, -h                       show help